Hearing loss across the generations

 Generation X: 1965-1983

-This age group experienced Viet Nam, saw the emergence of MTV and mass media as well as the end of The Cold War.
+This age group saw the emergence of MTV and mass media as well as the end of The Cold War.
 The internet came into prominence during this period of time -- as did video games.
-Gas and food prices began to rise and we began the war on terror.
+A further rise in the consumption of convenience foods was met with rising gas prices.

 Health-related hearing loss

-All of this set the stage for one of the unhealthiest generations of our lifetime.
-Obesity, diabetes and heart disease came to the forefront.
+Obesity, diabetes and heart disease came to the forefront with increased prevalence in Gen X-ers.
 We began to understand how our overall health affects that of our hearing health and started making strides toward improving both.

 Hearing aid technology